-Unfortunately, not using your real identity is against the ToS (Terms of Services) of many services (especially those owned by Microsoft and Facebook).
-But don't despair, as explained in the Requirements, it's still legal in Germany where the courts have upheld up the legality of not using real names on online platforms

-(§13 VI of the German Telemedia Act of 2007413'414).
+Unfortunately, not using your real identity is against the Terms of Services ("TOS") of many services, especially those owned by Microsoft and Facebook.
+But don't despair, as explained in the Requirements, it's still legal in Germany where the courts have upheld the legality of not using real names on online platforms (§13 VI of the German Telemedia Act of 2007^{413'414}).
 Fortunately, ToS cannot override laws (yet).

-This does not mean that it is illegal in other places but that it might be a breach of their Terms of Services if you do not have the law on your side.
+This does not mean that it is illegal in other places but that it might be a breach of their TOS if you do not have the law on your side.
 Remember this guide only endorses this for German users residing in Germany.